Fizakh3n/CIFAR-10/README.md

-# CIFAR-10
 # CIFAR-10 Image Classification

-This project implements a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset, achieving a baseline accuracy of around 75%.
-The model architecture includes convolutional layers, pooling layers, dropout, and batch normalization.
+This project implements a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset.

-## Introduction
+## Dataset

-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
-The classes are:
+The CIFAR-10 dataset consists of **60,000 32x32 color images** across **10 classes**:
 - Airplane
 - Automobile
 - Bird